-Q: If the project is within a budget that the city can afford, when could the dredge work begin?
+Q: If the project is within a budget that the city can afford, when can the dredge work begin?

-A: If the information that Barr Engineering comes back with by Spring of 2022 is within the budget of the city for the project, it is possible that the in-lake project could begin in 2023.
-Barr Engineering would need another 12 months to complete the last 65% of the dredge plans and specifications for the in-lake work and that would put the bidding process happening in March to April of 2023 with the start of dredging occurring in early summer 2023.
-The dredge work could take between 12 to 24 months to complete.
-More details on this will be made once Barr Engineer comes back with the details of their design and design budget.
+A: It is possible that the in-lake project beginning with the water draw-down structure could begin in the spring of 2023.
+Barr Engineering would need another 8 months to complete the last portion of the dredge plans and specifications for the in-lake work and that would put the bidding process and the start of dredge work happening in the fall of 2023.
+The dredging work could take between 12 to 24 months to complete.
+This information is likely to be updated as additional details from the soil sample are determined and the mechanical dredging plans are further developed and completed.